fastfetch-cli/fastfetch/src/3rdparty/sixel/README.md

 ## Local modifications

-Three deliberate divergences from upstream.
-Re-apply all three when re-syncing.
+Four deliberate divergences from upstream.
+Re-apply all four when re-syncing.

 1. **`sixel.h` — `SIXELAPI` is empty.** Upstream defines it as `__declspec(dllexport)` on Windows.
 This subset is compiled into `libfastfetch`